Chapter 7 Isoform Classification

 7.2 Cell type specific isoforms

 We can also look at isoforms that are unique to each Cell type.
-We define unique as an isofroms that has 5 or more counts in one cell type and ≤ 1 count in all other cell types.
+We define unique as an isoforms that has 5 or more counts in one cell type and ≤ 1 count in all other cell types.
 Users can adjust the thresholds mentioned bellow4.

 Code